aliosha777/INSE-6260/README.md

-Banking
+INSE 6260 project
 =======

-A sample online banking application for the software quality assurance course
+A sample web application for the INSE 6260 course at Concordia University